jedisct1/libsodium-doc/internals/README.md

 For this reason, functions whose input requires extra padding are discouraged in Sodium.

-When API compatibility is needed, alternative functions that do not require padding are also made available.
+When not API compatibility is needed, alternative functions that do not require padding are available.

 ## Branches